Best Frontend for Headless CMS - Check Your Options

 Whether you're a technical decision-maker looking to update your technology stack, a marketer aiming to improve content delivery, or a business owner interested in the advantages of headless architecture, this article will help you navigate the selection process.

-Why a Headless CMS Needs a Powerful Frontend
+Why Does a Headless CMS Need a Powerful Frontend?

 A headless CMS separates the content management back end (the "body") from the presentation layer, or front end (the "head").
 This separation means: